curtcommander/TCP_Global/README.md

 # utils-google-drive
 Node package for interfacing with the Google Drive API.

-#### Current functionalities include:
- - Get info on files and folders
+#### Supports the following actions on files and folders in Google Drive:
+ - Get metadata
- - Download files and folders
+ - Download
- - Upload files and folders
+ - Upload
- - Move files
- - Delete files
+ - Delete
  - Make folders

 #### Backlog:
- - Delete folders
+ - Move
  - Permissions
  - Batch requests